Lady Macbeth (film): Plot

 Anna is terrified into muteness, and Boris is buried without suspicion.
 Katherine takes over the estate, and she and Sebastian continue their affair openly.
-One night, while they are asleep in Katherine's marital bed, she awakes to realise that Alexander has returned home.
+One night, while they are asleep in Katherine's marital bed, she awakes to the realisation that Alexander has returned home.
 After he reveals that he is aware of the infidelity, Katherine summons Sebastian and they start to have sex in front of him.
 A fight ensues, during which Katherine kills Alexander.
 The couple bury Alexander's body in the woods and kill his horse.
 They are not directly accused of the murder, and Sebastian begins to dress and behave as the lord of the manor himself.

-A woman named Agnes arrives at the estate with a young boy named Teddy, who she claims is the product of an affair between Alexander and her daughter.
+A woman named Agnes arrives at the estate with a young boy named Teddy, whom she claims is the product of an affair between Alexander and her daughter.
 Katherine reluctantly shelters the pair.
 Sebastian, angry at the change in living arrangements, returns to the outbuilding.
 Katherine realises she is pregnant, but is unable to inform Sebastian.
 She also begins to bond with Teddy.
 When Teddy disappears after Katherine scolds him, Sebastian finds the boy sitting over a waterfall and rescues him.
-When he returns Teddy to the house, he admits that he considered pushing him.
+When he returns Teddy to the house, he admits that he considered pushing him in.
 Katherine dissuades Sebastian from leaving, promising to do anything he wants in return.

-While Teddy's grandmother is asleep, the couple use the opportunity to smother Teddy.
+While Teddy's grandmother is asleep, the couple uses the opportunity to smother Teddy.
 Sebastian hides in the woods while Katherine claims that Teddy died in his sleep.
 The village doctor is sceptical of the story, but while the issue is being discussed, a guilt-ridden Sebastian returns from the woods and confesses everything.
-Katherine turns Sebastian's confession back on him, and accuses him of committing all of the murders with Anna.
+Katherine turns Sebastian's confession back on him and accuses him of committing all of the murders with Anna.
 Her word is taken over his, especially when Anna remains mute.
-As Sebastian and Anna are taken away by the police, the remaining servants leave and Katherine remains alone in the house with her unborn child.
+As Sebastian and Anna are taken away by the police, the remaining servants leave.
+Katherine remains alone in the house with her unborn child.

 Cast

 Production

-In September 2015, it was announced Florence Pugh, Cosmo Jarvis, Christopher Fairbank, Naomi Ackie and Paul Hilton had been cast in the film, with William Oldroyd directing from a screenplay by Alice Birch.
+In September 2015, it was announced Florence Pugh, Cosmo Jarvis, Christopher Fairbank, Naomi Ackie, and Paul Hilton had been cast in the film, with William Oldroyd directing from a screenplay by Alice Birch.